-What do you do when you love your house and where you live, but your needs have changed?
-Most people would renovate to accommodate, but in the case of this family in Charleston, South Carolina, they went one step further and started over completely.
+What do you do when you love your house and where you live but your needs have changed?
+Most people would renovate to accommodate, but in the case of this family in Charleston, South Carolina, they went a step further and started over completely.

-The couple in question started with a classic bungalow in the Old Village but wanted a more open (read: indoor/outdoor) environment for their young family.
-After exploring renovation options with architect Heather A. Wilson, they decided to start over and created the lofty light-filled spaces they really wanted.
+The owners began with a classic bungalow in the Old Village but longed for a more open (read: indoor/outdoor) environment for their young family.
+After exploring renovation options with architect Heather A. Wilson, they decided to start over and create the lofty, light-filled spaces they really wanted.
 A dramatic decision, perhaps; but clearly not an impulsive one.

-Above: Ceiling fans, and outdoor fireplace and a hanging daybed all play a part in creating a holiday vibe in the home's outdoor areas (see the pool and cabana in Holiday at Home, Charleston Edition on Gardenista).
+Above: Ceiling fans, an outdoor fireplace, and a hanging daybed all play a part in creating a summery vibe in the house’s outdoor areas (stay tuned for the the pool and cabana in tomorrow’s Steal This Look).

-Above: A large living room with two seating areas has been created to face the pool area outside.
+Above: A large living room with two seating areas face the pool area.

 Above: A wide opening into the kitchen allows the kitchen area to be separate and part of the living area the same time.